Legislature(2021 - 2022)GRUENBERG 120

 deposited with the initial application.
 She explained that the

-proposed legislation would only change the timeline for
+proposed legislation would change only the timeline for

 reporting financial contributions, such that it would coincide